emontzkajnl/plugins/post-smtp/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==

+= 3.3.0 - June 11, 2025 =
+* NEW - WP Dashboard Widget
+* NEW - Diagnostic Report Send Form
+* NEW - Mailersend Mailer Integration
+* FIX - Added Validation In Domain Checker  DNS, SPF, DMARC
+* FIX - LOCO Translate Issue
+* FIX - Email Summary Improvement

+= 3.2.0 - May 19, 2025 =
+* New - Introducing Email Tester to test your email deliverability.
+* Fix - Removed id duplication in the Wizard.

 = 3.1.4 - Apr 08, 2025 =
 * FIX - To column in email logs was empty in some cases.